 Before riding check the correct action of the brake and that braking effort is applied as the lever is pulled.
 To achieve the maximum braking effort the new brake pads need bedding in.
-Bed in the pads by riding a short distance with the brake applied, it also helps to pour clean water over the caliper and pads whilst bedding in.
+Bed in the pads by riding a short distance with the brake applied.
 This procedure will achieve good braking performance but will reach its full potential after a few rides.